NayanDZ/Web/README.md

 Many older or poorly configured XML processors evaluate external entity references within XML documents.
 External entities can be used to disclose internal files using the file URI handler, internal file shares, internal port scanning, remote code execution, and denial of service attacks.
   </td>
   <td>
+    <b>A04:2021-Insecure Design</b> is a new category for 2021, with a focus on risks related to design flaws.
+If we genuinely want to "move left" as an industry, we need more threat modeling, secure design patterns and principles, and reference architectures.
+An insecure design cannot be fixed by a perfect implementation as by definition, needed security controls were never created to defend against specific attacks.
   </td>
   </tr>